-do at the forefront of particle physics research and learn about the building blocks of matter—elementary particles—and how we detect them.
+Physics Department at the Rutherford Appleton Laboratory.
+Discover what we do at the forefront of particle physics research and learn about the building blocks of matter—elementary particles—and how

-Our exhibition features 34 fascinating exhibits, including retired silicon strip and pixel detectors, trigger front-end boards, calorimeters, and scale models of
+Our Exhibition Room features 34 fascinating exhibits, including retired silicon strip and pixel detectors, trigger front-end boards, calorimeters, and scale

 Super-Kamiokande for neutrinos, ZEPLIN I and II for dark matter at Boulby, and the Muon Ionisation Cooling Experiment at ISIS.